slatedocs/slate/source/index.html.md

 **Account Management**

-When you first created an account, your account will be assigned as a super admin role.
-As a super admin, you have the ability to create new sub-accounts and assign different roles to your team such as maker and approver that is applicable for bulk disbursement.
+When you first create an account, your account will be assigned as a super admin role.
+As a super admin, you have the ability to create new sub-accounts and assign different roles to your team such as Maker and Approver that is applicable for bulk disbursement.
 The super admin and admin can also edit or delete created sub-accounts.

 *Note: it is not necessary to create new sub-accounts in order to use bulk disbursement.
 The Super Admin role allows you to directly create and approve bulk disbursements.*